emnify/product-docs/docs/services/network/global-iot-network/lpwan-information.md

 - **Inaccessible in Downlink:** The device/module isn't reachable from the outside during PSM in the downlink.
 - **Wake-Up Capability:** The device can wake up the module and transmit data using methods such as pressing the power key, triggering an interrupt or pin).
 - **No Need For Reattachment:** After waking up, the device doesn't require reattachment or the reestablishment of a Packet Data Network (PDN) connection, unless it has moved to a different tracking area.
-- **Idle Mode Afer Wake-Up:** After the wake-up, the device remains in idle mode for a configurable time (timer T3324) to listen for downlink messages, such as firmware updates.
+- **Idle Mode After Wake-Up:** After the wake-up, the device remains in idle mode for a configurable time (timer T3324) to listen for downlink messages, such as firmware updates.
 - **Effective Time Calculation:** The actual duration the device spends in Power Save Mode is calculated as T3412 extended minus T3324.

 <!-- This is the "alt" text for a missing image: "PSM and the 3412 and T3324 timers" -->